LJacobDev/contact-reminder/dev_notes.md

 # Things to do next

-    Clean up vite scaffolding files but leave them in place to fill with app contents

     Make initial data stucture for how contacts and interactions will be saved and related to each other

         create contact and its fields